First Signs of Aging

 First signs of aging: fine lines and wrinkles

-One of the most major concerns associated with signs of aging is the appearance of face and eye wrinkles.
+One of the most major concerns associated with signs of aging is the appearance of face and eye wrinkles that can be helped by a good moisturizer.
 Once past the middle twenties, elastin in the skin begins to decline, which leads to the first appearance of these fine lines.
 By the fifties, there is a dramatic decrease in the amount of elasticity in the skin, leading to the deeper wrinkles associated with old age.

 Avoiding wrinkles is one of the main reasons for someone to search out anti-aging treatments.
 Of all of the signs of aging, wrinkles and fine lines can be one of the most difficult to treat.
 With so many options available, from cosmetic surgery to less invasive options, the consumer market for treating this sign of aging is huge and crowded.